Worksheet: Stellar Evolution

 Which of the following is the correct description of a nebula?

-- CA nebula is a fast-spinning neutron star.
+- CA nebula is a collection of galaxies.

 - DA nebula is a cloud of gas and dust within a galaxy.